 One of the easiest ways to achieve a coastal garden theme is to paint your fence or bare wall like a beach!
 Have a look at this nautical-inspired mural on a wooden fence.

-This concept would look amazing if you have a pool or an outdoor hot tub installed in your yard, while surrounded with a fence like this.
+This concept would look amazing if you have a pool or an outdoor hot tub installed in your yard while surrounded by a fence like this.